Machine learning & data-driven modeling in bioengineering

 T-distribution

-Can think of t designed to be z/s, where it’s sensitive to the magnitude of the difference to the alternate hypothesis and scaled to control for the spread.
+You can think of \(t\) as \(z/s\), where it is sensitive to the magnitude of the difference from the null and scaled to control for the spread.

 Effect size